-4) Instituto Cultural Cabanas and the Colunga Seats
+4) Check out the Instituto Cultural Cabanas and the Colunga Seats

 Built as an orphanage in the early 19th century, the beautiful Instituto Cultural Cabanas consists of several rooms which are set around a main courtyard.
 Stunning murals by Orozco cover many of the walls and ceilings.
 Additionally, various temporary exhibitions are held in the surrounding rooms.

 Instituto Cultural Cabanas is a peaceful retreat from the city streets and a lovely place to wander through and explore.
 There is a lovely courtyard café, where you can enjoy a refreshing drink and take in some interesting sculptures at the same time.

 The building dominates Colonia Centro, a massive plaza, which becomes a hive of activity at weekends.
 Street performers entertain the crowds and stalls sell tasty Mexican treats.
 Passers-by sit on or simply admire the weird and wonderful bronze seat sculptures by Alejandro Colunga.
 The sculptures are great fun and provide perfect photo opportunities.